 India has three of the four most important Buddhist pilgrimage sites in the world, with the fourth being in Nepal.
-That is an impressive heritage for a country that counts less than one percent of its population as Buddhist (though ask any business man and most would take 1% of billion any time).
-Out of those four sites, Bodhgaya is the most important.
-This is the place where Buddha attained Enlightenment.
+That is an impressive heritage for a country that counts less than one percent of its population as Buddhist (though ask any entrepreneur and most would take 1% of billion).
+Out of those four sites, Bodhgaya is the most important; this is the place where Buddha attained Enlightenment.

 The Mahabodhi Temple in Bodhgaya marks the place where Siddhārtha Gautama sat under a Bodhi tree for 49 days of meditation.
 Not content with having just attained enlightenment, the Buddha then spent a week in front of the tree, gazing with unblinking eyes in gratitude.

 Behind the main temple is Bodhi tree where Buddha sat.
 Actually it is not the original tree but a descendent of.
 The original was cut down, but not before a seed was taken to Sri Lanka, which was then able to later supply a replacement tree.